 Here Shrier gives a few more observations about Richard’s character:

 “[Richard] cloaked his anguish… in a series of assertive, sometimes aggressive factual statements, which alternately expressed despair, contempt, fury, and gruff indifference.
 Richard is a partner at a prominent international law firm, prone to tough talk, head-on confrontation with other men, chivalry with women.
 I met him at a café downstairs from his office.
 He asked for my parking card and had it validated.
 We were on his turf, and he seemed to assume it was his job to take care of me.
-When I fumbled for a moment with the cellophane wrapping on my cookie, opened it, handed it back.
+When I fumbled for a moment with the cellophane wrapping on my cookie, he took it from me, opened it, handed it back.
 It was the sort of thing another generation might have called good manners, but I think it was at least partly a diversion.”

 Hm, well it’s the sort of thing my own generation calls “patronizing and sexist.”
 In fact, let us think about Richard a bit.
 What do we know about him?
 Richard treats men confrontationally and women “chivalrously,” which appears to mean as if they are babies.
 He doesn’t hesitate to snatch something from a woman’s grasp without her permission on the theory she must want or need his help.
 Richard’s emotions vary between “despair, contempt, fury, and gruff indifference.”
 He is aggressive and angry.
 Shrier is convinced he loves his “daughter” but notes that he never actually says that; in fact he complains that “she” has betrayed him even though he is paying “her” rent (which it seems he thinks should give him more of a say over his child’s gender identity).
 Richard and his wife are convinced they know what is best for “Joanna” and “she” doesn’t.
 He conditioned letting his child go to college on letting him dictate whether “she” was allowed to transition.
 Richard opened his child’s mail to read private medical information.
 He believes his child has hurt their relationship by refusing to obey him.
 He does not think his child is capable of autonomous judgments, even now that “she” is an adult, and believes that “she” must have fallen prey to nefarious social influences.
 And oh, yeah, the only reason we are talking about “Joanna” and his “daughter” is that Shrier declines to tell us what “Joanna” considers their own name or pronouns to be, because Richard thinks “Joanna” is wrong about their identity.